Topic 7: Repetition Structure

 break statement

-A break statement forces an immediate break or exit from while and for statements.
+A break statement forces an immediate break or exit from switch, while, for, and do-while statements.
 It is useful for breaking out of loops when an unusual condition is detected

 Example: Exit the loop when x is "banana”